 The time it takes for an experienced copywriter to write all the landing pages, blogs, PR materials, emails, etc. depends on a couple of key factors.

-1) How quickly and comprehensively the client provides the copywriter with key information.
-(Like the specifics of the offer, goal, target audience, necessary brand information/legal claims)
+- How quickly and comprehensively the client provides the copywriter with valuable insight and key information.
+(Like the specifics of the offer, goal, target audience, and necessary brand information/legal claims).

-2) How quickly the client moves during the approval process.
+- How quickly the client moves during the approval process.
 Usually, any edits made by a client are quick fixes that take less than a day to incorporate by a copywriter.
-However, if the client is not available to approve right away, the process must come to a halt.
+However, if the client is unavailable to approve right away, they can hinder marketing timelines.

 Similar to the copywriting process, the time it takes for an experienced designer to complete the campaign materials depends upon: